peterhinch/micropython-micro-gui/README.md

 for modal dialog boxes.

 A `Widget` is an object capable of displaying data.
+Some are also capable of data input: such a widget is defined as `active`.
+A `passive` widget can only display data.
+An `active` widget can acquire `focus`.
+The widget with `focus` is able to respond to user input.
+See [navigation](./README.md#14-navigation).
-Some are also capable of data input.
-The latter can be capable of accepting focus, see [navigation](./README.md#13-navigation). `Widget` objects have dimensions defined as `height` and `width`.
-The space requred by them exceeds these by two pixels all round, as a white border is drawn to show which object currently has focus.
+`Widget` objects have dimensions defined as `height` and `width`.
+The space requred by them exceeds these dimensions by two pixels all round.
+This is because `micro-gui` displays a white border to show which object currently has `focus`.
 Thus to place a `Widget` at the extreme top left, `row` and `col` values should be 2.

 ## 1.3 Fonts